 A gauge of U.S. company credit risk rose for the first time in three days, paring an earlier drop, as data showed euro-area economies are weakening further, increasing pressure on policy makers to curb the fiscal turmoil.

 The Markit CDX North America Investment Grade Index, a credit-default swaps benchmark used to hedge against losses on corporate debt or to speculate on creditworthiness, increased 0.6 basis point to a mid-price of 103.4 basis points at 4:41 p.m. in New York, according to prices compiled by Bloomberg.
 Contracts tied to Chesapeake Energy Corp.
-(CHK) and MGM Resorts International (MGM) dropped.
+(CHK:US) and MGM Resorts International (MGM:US) dropped.

 Investors are speculating that European leaders will act to ease soaring borrowing costs for Spain and Italy and preserve the currency bloc, protecting global balance sheets from contagion.
 Data today showed German factory orders declined more than twice as much as economists forecast in June, while Italy’s economy contracted for a fourth straight quarter.